 Are Fertility Cleanses Safe?

-To cleanse are not to cleanse?
+To cleanse or not to cleanse?
 That seems to be the million dollar question—a question that comes with with mixed opinions.
 However, most experts can agree that cleansing with powerful herbs while actively trying to conceive isn't a good idea.
 Instead, Dr. Sangiuliano recommends cleansing before attempting to get pregnant.
 "When I cleanse and detoxify with my clients, I tell them to try to not get pregnant during those three months.
 There are a lot of herbs that I use that may be contraindicated in pregnancy, so nobody should be cleansing with any herbs while trying to get pregnant, but you can absolutely cleanse with dietary practices and teas and those types of things," recommends Dr. Sangiuliano, encouraging a gentler approach while trying to conceive.

 From a traditional medical standpoint, Dr. Russell points out that many herbal supplements and components of these cleanses are not strictly regulated.
 "Some of the royal jellies and herbal medicines that promote reproductive health are actually roots and herbal medicines that increase your cholesterol and estrogen levels, but they are not scientifically administered or monitored or supported in the right way they should be supported or monitored," he cautions.